biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/animations_tab.png
    :align:   center

-Under "Category to sort samples" you can choose the category that you will be sorting the samples by.
-Under "Category to group sample" you can choose the category that you will be grouping the samples by.
+If you click the pull-down for "Category to sort samples" you can choose the category that you will be sorting the samples by.
+By selecting the pull-down menu for "Category to group sample" you can choose the category that you will be grouping the samples by.

 Let’s take a few minutes now to explore the various features of Emperor.
 Open a new browser window with the `Emperor tutorial <https://biocore.github.io/emperor/tutorial_index.html#section1>`__ and follow along with your test data.